- Nacogdoches High School (1977)

 Law Clerk to The Honorable Jerre S. Williams, United States Court of Appeals, Fifth Circuit (1984-85).

-For more than three decades, business people like you have hired this “incredibly gifted lawyer” (Chambers and Partners) who is “magic in the courtroom” (Who’s Who Legal) and 2017 Lawyer of the Year for Bet-the-Company Litigation in Houston (Best Lawyers) to help them navigate the risks and rewards of high-stakes business disputes in Texas, New York, and around the country.
+For more than three decades, business people have hired this “incredibly gifted lawyer” (Chambers and Partners) who is “magic in the courtroom” (Who’s Who Legal) and 2019 Lawyer of the Year for Bet-the-Company Litigation in Houston (Best Lawyers) to help them navigate the risks and rewards of high-stakes business disputes in Texas, New York, and around the country.

-Barnett is a Fellow in the American College of Trial Lawyers, a partner in Susman Godfrey’s Dallas, Houston, and New York offices, and a graduate of Yale University and Harvard Law School.
-With three decades of trial work representing both plaintiffs and defendants, Barnett is a master strategist in commercial litigation.
+Barnett is a Fellow in the American College of Trial Lawyers, a partner in Susman Godfrey’s Houston and New York offices, and a graduate of Yale University and Harvard Law School.
+With three decades of trial work representing both plaintiffs and defendants, he is a master of strategy in commercial litigation.

 Barnett focuses on complex matters, particularly ones involving antitrust, energy, or intellectual property.
-He has represented major corporations like Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, Virgin America, and Neiman Marcus Group.
-He’s battled for his clients against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.
+He has represented major corporations like Alaska Airlines, Cisco Systems, Encana Oil & Gas, Texas Instruments, Duane Reade, KKR, and Neiman Marcus Group.
+He’s also battled for his clients against behemoths like Abbott Labs, Alcatel-Lucent, AmerisourceBergen, Apple, AT&T, Bank of America, BlackBerry, Comcast, Samsung, and Visa.

 Barnett projects a compelling courtroom presence.
 His performance before the Supreme Court in Comcast Corp. v.
 Behrend prompted the Court to withdraw the question on which it had granted review.
 The judge in a patent infringement trial called him “one of the best” and his opening statement the finest he had ever seen.
 Another trial judge said Barnett was one of the two best trial lawyers he’d ever come across.
 The other one was dead, he said.

 Barnett can handle a case from start to finish.
-He’s briefed and argued appeals in cases that he had tried when they went before the Third, Fifth, and Tenth Circuits, the Supreme Court of Louisiana, and (in the case of Comcast Corp. v.
+He’s tried cases to verdict and then briefed and argued them when they went before the Third, Fifth, and Tenth Circuits, the Supreme Court of Louisiana, and (in the case of Comcast Corp. v.
 Behrend) even the Supreme Court of the United States.

-Clients and other hard-graders have praised Barnett for his courtroom skills and legal smarts.
+Clients and other hardgraders have praised Barnett for his courtroom skills and legal acumen.

-“Barry Barnett was magnificent in trying this case,” said Energy Future Holdings’ general counsel after Barnett led a trial team that defeated $500 million claims relating to power plants and an aluminum smelter.
+“Barry Barnett was magnificent in trying this case,” said Energy Future Holdings’ general counsel after Barnett led a trial team that defeated $500 million claims relating to power plants, a lignite mine, and an aluminum smelter.
 “We couldn’t ask for more able trial counsel.”

 A client in a $100 million oil and gas case, which Barnett’s team won at trial and held on appeal, said Barnett and his team “presented a rare combination of strong legal intellect, common sense about right and wrong, and credibility in the courtroom.”